HLTech/mockiavelli/README.md

 yarn add @hltech/mocketeer
 ```

--   Mocketeer requires [Puppeteer](https://pptr.dev/) which need to be installed separately
+-   Mocketeer requires [Puppeteer](https://pptr.dev/) or [Playwright](https://www.npmjs.com/package/playwright/) which need to be installed separately
--   If you're using [jest](jestjs.io/) we also recommend to install [jest-puppeteer](https://github.com/smooth-code/jest-puppeteer)
+-   If you're using [jest](jestjs.io/) we also recommend to install [jest-puppeteer](https://github.com/smooth-code/jest-puppeteer) or [jest-playwright](https://www.npmjs.com/package/jest-playwright-preset)

 ## Getting started <a name="getting-started"/>

-To start using Mocketeer, you need to instantiate `Mocketeer` class by providing it an instance of [Puppeteer Page](https://pptr.dev/#?product=Puppeteer&show=api-class-page).
+To start using Mocketeer, you need to instantiate `Mocketeer` class by providing it an instance of [Puppeteer Page](https://pptr.dev/#?product=Puppeteer&show=api-class-page) or [Playwright Page](https://github.com/microsoft/playwright/blob/master/docs/api.md#class-page)

 ```typescript
 const { Mocketeer } = require('@hltech/mocketeer');